Therapy Services

 For the consultation, please bring any information you have related to our payment options for services.
 If you have Medicaid, this includes bringing a copy of your Medicaid card and/or plan number.
 If you have applied for Crime Victim Compensation and have received a letter from them in response, please bring a copy of that letter.

-At the end of the consultation we seem to be the best fit for your needs, we'll add your name to our therapy waiting list.
+At the end of the consultation, if we seem to be the best fit for your needs, we'll add your name to our therapy waiting list.

 If SAVA isn't the best organization to meet your needs, we will provide you with referrals to other agencies and/or providers that could be a better fit for your needs.